-What human achievements amaze you in today's world?
+What human achievements amaze you in today’s world?
 Do you stand in awe of buildings that stretch 100 stories or more into the sky?
 How about bridges that span miles of water?
-With all of the modern technology at our disposal, it can be easy to take such feats for granted.
+Today’s world is full of technology.
+This can make it easy to take such feats for granted.

-One such feat can be dated back 2,000 years or more.
-In fact, it was so impressive that it remained virtually unknown until after humans invented the airplane and took to the skies.
-Let's take a trip to the coastal plains of Peru to explore the Nazca Lines.
+Another ancient feat can be dated back 2,000 years or more.
+However, it was largely unknown until humans created the airplane.
+Let’s take a trip to the coastal plains of Peru.
+There, we’ll explore the Nazca Lines!

-About 250 miles south of Lima, Peru, you'll find the arid desert plains of the Rio Grande de Nazca river basin.
-This area receives less than one inch of rain each year, making it one of the driest places on Earth.
+About 250 miles south of Lima, Peru, you’ll find dry desert plains.
+The region is called the Rio Grande de Nazca river basin.
+It gets less than one inch of rain each year.
+This makes it one of the driest places on Earth.

-Scientists believe the geoglyphs were created by the ancient Nazca culture approximately 2,000 years ago.
-The Nazca Lines consist of over 800 straight lines (some of which are about 30 miles long), more than 300 geometric designs (triangles, rectangles, trapezoids, spirals, arrows, wavy lines, etc.), and approximately 70 pictorial representations of plants and animals (called biomorphs), including a dog, lizard, duck, spider, hummingbird, monkey, whale, llama, cactus, flower, and tree.
+Scientists believe the geoglyphs were created by the ancient Nazca culture around 2,000 years ago.
+The Nazca Lines include a variety of shapes.
+There are over 800 straight lines, some of which are about 30 miles long.
+There are also more than 300 geometric designs.
+This includes triangles, rectangles, trapezoids, spirals, arrows, wavy lines, etc. Finally, the lines include about 70 plants and animals, called biomorphs.
+There are etchings of a dog, lizard, duck, spider, hummingbird, monkey, whale, llama, cactus, flower, and tree.

-Scientists believe the lines were made by carefully removing the top 12-15 inches of rust-colored pebbles that line the desert floor.
-Doing so reveals a layer of lighter-colored sand below.
-When you see the scale of the Nazca Lines from above, you gain an appreciation for what a monumental feat this was.
+How were the Nazca Lines made?
+Experts think the people who created the lines did so by carefully removing the top 12-15 inches of rust-colored pebbles that line the desert floor.
+This allowed the layer of lighter-colored sand below to be seen.
+Considering the scale of the Nazca Lines, this was a monumental feat.

-Although the Nazca Lines have been studied for more than 80 years and were designated a UNESCO World Heritage Site in 1994, they remain largely a mystery.
-Theories abound, but scientists still don't know definitively why the Nazca Lines were created.
+No one knows with any certainty.
+The Nazca Lines have been studied for more than 80 years.
+They were named a UNESCO World Heritage Site in 1994.
+But they still remain largely a mystery.
+Theories abound, but scientists still don’t know definitively why the Nazca Lines were created.

-The first scientists to study the Nazca Lines believed they may have corresponded to important calendar events or astronomical phenomena.
+The first scientists to study the Nazca Lines thought they may have corresponded to important dates or events.
+They also considered that the lines may have matched up with astronomical phenomena.
 Others believe they were made by aliens.
-Later studies have led researchers to believe that the geoglyphs may point to places where important rituals were held to pray to ancient gods for rain.
+Later studies have led researchers to think that the geoglyphs may point to places where important rituals were held to pray to ancient gods for rain.

-The Nazca Lines will continue to be studied to learn more about how and why an ancient culture created these lasting marks on the desert floor.
-They'll also be the focus of renewed conservation efforts.
+Undoubtedly, people will continue to study the Nazca Lines.
+Hopefully, experts will learn more about how and why an ancient culture created these lasting marks on the desert floor.
+They’ll also be the focus of renewed conservation efforts.